Designer Tips For Creating Beautiful Luxury Walk-in Showers

 The combination of white and cream colors makes a timelessly beautiful palette which could match any interior style.
 To give it a bit more dimension, a variety of textures and patterns were applied.
 The porcelain floor tiles have horizontal gray patterns similar to soapstone, half of the wall has horizontal wood cladding, while the shower area combines 2 types of mosaic tiles.

-Tips in Building an Efficient Walk in Shower
+Design Tips for Building an Efficient Walk-in Shower

 Build with proper care: Typically, a six feet open space is recommended around walk in showers because any area that is within that 6 feet radius is considered as a splash zone.